velopaymentsapi/velo-python/docs/PaymentAuditServiceApi.md

 # Create an instance of the API class
 api_instance = velo_payments.PaymentAuditServiceApi(velo_payments.ApiClient(configuration))
 payout_id = 'payout_id_example' # str | The id (UUID) of the payout.
-remote_id = 'remote_id_example' # str | The remote id of the payees. (optional)
-remote_system_id = 'remote_system_id_example' # str | The id of the remote system that is orchestrating payments (optional) status = 'status_example' # str | Payment Status (optional)
+rails_id = 'rails_id_example' # str | Payout Rails ID filter - case insensitive match.
+Any value is allowed, but you should use one of the supported railsId values.
+To get this list of values, you should call the 'Get Supported Rails' endpoint.  (optional) remote_id = 'remote_id_example' # str | The remote id of the payees. (optional) remote_system_id = 'remote_system_id_example' # str | The id of the remote system that is orchestrating payments (optional) status = 'status_example' # str | Payment Status (optional)